 There is not a universal age for safe tummy sleep because all babies are different with skill development.
-However, once your baby can purposefully and consistently roll from back to tummy, most pediatricians will say tummy-sleeping is safe.
-(Ask YOUR pediatrician though!)
+However, once your baby can purposefully and consistently roll from back to tummy and tummy to back, most pediatricians will say tummy-sleeping is safe.
+(Ask your doctor though.)

-Most doctors will agree that parents should still continue to place a baby on his back for sleeping, but if he is strong enough to roll onto his tummy, he is strong enough to lift his head and safely sleep in this position.
-This same principle applies if your baby seems to be face down after rolling over onto his belly; if he has the strength to roll over, he has the strength to lift or turn his head if he needs to while on his belly.
-(Again, ask your pediatrician.)
+Parents should still continue to place a baby on his back for sleeping, but if he is strong enough to roll onto his tummy, most doctors will agree he is strong enough to lift his head and safely sleep in this position.
+This same principle applies if your baby seems to be face down after rolling over onto his belly; if he has the strength to roll over, he has the strength to lift or turn his head if he needs to while on his belly (again, ask your pediatrician.)